alvarosaavedrad/html-components/README.md

 Open `./src/index.html` to display all components.

-Components texts must be overwritten by setting the `content` object which is at the beginning of every component.

-All images are placeholder type and are located in `./src/assets/images/`.
+All images are located in `./src/assets/images/`.

 Binary files as images are managed with [Git LFS](https://git-lfs.github.com/).